IQSS/redmine2github/README.md

 ---

 Note 2: The current [GitHub API limit](https://developer.github.com/v3/rate_limit/) is 5,000/day.
-Adding each issue may use up to 3 API calls.
+Adding each issue may have 1-n API calls.
 Plan appropriately.

-+ API Call 1: Create issue with labels, milestones, assignee
++ 1 API Call: Create issue with labels, milestones, assignee
     + This process creates a json file mapping { Redmine issue number : GitHub issue number}
++ 0-n API Calls for comments: A single API call is used to transfer each comment
-+ API Calls 2 & 3 (optional): After all issues are moved
++ 2 API Calls for related issues (optional): After all issues are moved
-    + Call 2: Read each GitHub issue
+    + Call 1: Read each GitHub issue
     + At the bottom of the description, use the Redmine->GitHub issue number mapping to add related issue numbers
-    + Update the GitHub description
+    + Call 2: Update the GitHub description
 ---